Risk-based capital stress test

 The risk-based capital stress test consists of two Excel spreadsheets that incorporate loan portfolio data and other data reflecting Farmer Mac’s current condition and operations.

-The RBCST was updated from 4.0 to 4.1 effective March 31, 2018.
-For information about the differences between the two versions, see About RBCST version 4.1.
-Note: Although Credit Loss Module 4.0 did not change at all, we changed its version number to 4.1 to keep it consistent with the RBCST.
+The RBCST was updated from 4.1 to 4.2 effective July 23, 2018.
+For information about the differences between recent versions of the application, see About RBCST revisions.
+Note: Although Credit Loss Module 4.1 did not change at all, we changed its version number to 4.2 to keep it consistent with the RBCST.

 How the test applies to Farmer Mac’s rural utility loans

 In addition, the Farm Credit Act requires FCA to use the test to estimate the credit risk on rural utility loans in Farmer Mac’s portfolio.
 We must use a rate of default and loan loss that reflects the risks in rural electric and telephone facility loans.
 We are also required to incorporate an interest rate risk stress scenario.

 Individuals with financial modeling experience can use the two spreadsheets, along with publicly available Farmer Mac data, to run the test and derive approximately the same risk-based capital results that Farmer Mac and FCA derive.